theobald-software/kb.theobald-software.github.io/content/_xtract-is/extracting-data-from-sap-bw-bi-via-export-data-sources-with-xtract-is.md

 An **Export DataSource** enables the extraction of the following InfoProviders: InfoCubes, DataStores and InfoObjects. <br>
 In contrast to Export DataSources, **DataSources** are provided to transfer data from SAP ERP or an external System to BI.
 The **Xtract IS DeltaQ** component supports both DataSources. <br>

-In this article the focus is on **Export DataSources**.
-It is described how to generate these DataSources in SAP BW/BI and how to use them with **Xtract IS DeltaQ**.
+In this article the focus is on Export DataSources.
+It is described how to generate these DataSources in SAP BW/BI and how to use them with Xtract IS DeltaQ.

 #### InfoCubes and DataStores ####